Log Insights: Install on Heroku Postgres

-First you can verify whether the log drain data is coming by looking at the router logs like this:
+First you can verify whether the log drain data is coming by looking at the router logs of the collector app:

-If the collector was able to match the log data to the correct database, you will see a log line like this:
+If the collector was able to match the log data to the correct database, you will see a log line like this after about a minute:

 2018-05-20T21:22:19.854980+00:00 app[web.1]: I [TESTAPP_URL] Submitted compact logs snapshot successfully